 February is the month of love.
 Hearts, flowers, cupids, and … taxes?!
 Wait!
 What??
-Yes, that’s right, the IRS has officially announced that just two days prior to Valentine’s Day, February 12, marks the start of the individual tax filing season.
-Now, we know what you’re thinking, filing our taxes comes up last on your amorous “to-do” list for February.
-Okay, we get it.
-None of us “love” filing our taxes, but it’s easy to be sweet on that tax refund!
+Yes, that’s right, tax season is upon us.
+Now, we know that none of us “love” filing our taxes, but it’s easy to be sweet on that tax refund!
 So put down those candy hearts and get filing, because really, what’s more romantic than a refund?

 To celebrate the season of love we’d like give you some swell ideas for cashing your refund check and for spending your refund dollars.

 Romancing your Tax Refund

 Did you know that the IRS returned $324 BILLION of paid taxes back to taxpayers in 2018 in the form of tax refunds?
 That puts one billion Valentine’s Day cards that were sent, nine million pet gifts that were bought, and eight billion candy hearts that were munched in that same time frame to some serious shame.
 And, with that much dough in circulation, there’s plenty you can do.
 Here are some suggestions:

 Start your February off with a fresh start.
 “Bye, bye bills … it’s not so much you, it’s just, well … we’ve grown apart.”
 Breaking up is always hard to do, but in February it might be a little easier to dump the baggage and fall in love with the freedom of less debt.
 Move aside, fancy chocolates and flowers, put your refund cash towards paying down that pesky credit card bill, car loan, or even home mortgage and love the impact on your wallet later.